 Navigation tools

-Guide to the three navigation tools in the AccessYes widget: the reading guide, pause animations, and big cursor.
+Guide to the navigation tools in the AccessiYes widget: reading guide, pause animations, big cursor, page reader, and mute sounds.
 What each one does and who it helps.

 Updated

-In this article: What the reading guide, pause animations, and big cursor tools do, who benefits from each one, and how they work on the page.
+In this article: What the reading guide, pause animations, big cursor, page reader, and mute sounds tools do, who benefits from each one, and how they work on the page.

-The navigation tools section of the AccessYes widget contains three assistive tools that help visitors move around and read content more easily.
+The navigation tools section of the AccessiYes widget contains assistive tools that help visitors move around and read content more easily.
 Unlike the content adjustments or colour modes, these tools are not primarily about visual appearance — they change how visitors interact with and track through a page.

 Reading guide